 There's not much information about the source of the video and what tv show it originally aired on.
 And, aside from this performance, there's no documentation of this medley, or even a title for it.

 But the message, just like the Thanksgiving prayer beforehand, rings true.
 He sings of cursing his aching feet and measly pay.
-But then corrects his tune when he sees a crippled man smiling, remembering that he's really doing fine despite his troubles.
+But then corrects his tune, remembering that he's really doing fine despite his troubles.
 Giving thanks for these simple gifts is such a great example during the busy holiday season.

 Before you engage in the inevitable family discussions (or arguments) this week, maybe play this Thanksgiving song by Johnny Cash and keep it all in perspective.
 Inspire your whole family to be truly grateful for what you have, even if it's just the sun shining.
 Johnny Cash knows best.